StevenMayher/431-2021/projectA/submissions.md

 204 | Alise Carlson &	Abigail Basson |	Health Behaviors and Socioeconomic Factors Associated with Unemployment in Four Neighboring States
 205 | Anushree Iyengar &	Avantika Bhaduri |	Individual Behaviors and Systemic Factors as Predictors of Poor Physical Health Days
-106 | Abhishek Bhardwaj	|	Factors associated with life expectancy in different states 110 | Michael Douglass	|	Does Educating our Youth Predict How Stressed Adults Are?
+106 | Abhishek Bhardwaj	|	Factors associated with life expectancy in different states 107 | Allison Bode	|	Effect of Smoking, Food Insecurity, and Sleep Insufficiency on Adult Obesity 110 | Michael Douglass	|	Does Educating our Youth Predict How Stressed Adults Are?
 211 | Raunak Nair	& Sid Dugar |	Predictors of Violent Crime in 4 States in the US 112 | (Ava) Cong Fan	|	The Impact of Education and Income On Rates of Adult Obesity 113 | Aaron Fletcher	|	Can You Expect to Live Longer if You Live in a Vacation Location?
-215 | Scarlett He &	Jiayue Yang |	Analysis of four risk factors that contribute to the rate of life expectancy in five states in the US
+114 | Megan Foradori	|	Exploring Low Birth Weight Rates using County Health Metrics 215 | Scarlett He &	Jiayue Yang |	Analysis of four risk factors that contribute to the rate of life expectancy in five states in the US
-117 | Kyaw Oo Hla | 		Social Problems associated with Insufficient Sleep 218 | Alan Kiang &	Erika Hutt |	Effect of Education Level on Influenza Vaccination 119 | Zahin Islam |		Investigating Physical and Mental Health Factors That Influence Motor Vehicle Crash Deaths 220 | Makaela Mews &	Jeeda Ismail |	The Impact of Health Behaviors on Poor Mental Health Days 124 | Fumi Kong |		Predicting adult obesity rate from lifestyle habits and social infactors 225 | Benjamin Kramer & Jacqueline Shaia	| Social determinants of health impact on life expectancy 227 | Kristi Lin-Rahardja	& Nick Latina |	Effect of Mental and Physical Health on Premature Death
+116 | Katie Heinzinger	|	Impact of Mental Health and Unemployment on Violent Crime in Select US Counties 117 | Kyaw Oo Hla | 		Social Problems associated with Insufficient Sleep 218 | Alan Kiang &	Erika Hutt |	Effect of Education Level on Influenza Vaccination 119 | Zahin Islam |		Investigating Physical and Mental Health Factors That Influence Motor Vehicle Crash Deaths 220 | Makaela Mews &	Jeeda Ismail |	The Impact of Health Behaviors on Poor Mental Health Days 122 | Christopher Jones |		Analysis of Educational and Social Factors on Suicide Rates 124 | Fumi Kong |		Predicting adult obesity rate from lifestyle habits and social infactors 225 | Benjamin Kramer & Jacqueline Shaia	| Social determinants of health impact on life expectancy 227 | Kristi Lin-Rahardja	& Nick Latina |	Effect of Mental and Physical Health on Premature Death